bogaa/Castlevania-3-ASM-Patches/SpiderDaveAsm/README.md

 incbin / bin

     Add a file to the assembly as raw data.
-A start offset and size may be specified, as well as a symbol to fill the data with instead of adding it to the output.
+A start offset and size may also be specified

 ```
     ; include whole file